 Other passages teach that God expects us to make judgments about individuals.
 A few examples are Genesis 49:16; Exodus 18:13-26 and Numbers 35:24.

 God Warns Us To Not Be Judgmental

 We often hear people say, “Do not judge lest you be judged.”
 Sometimes this statement is followed by a display of anger.
 It is an accurate quote of Matthew 7:1.

 Do not judge so that you will not be judged.
 Matthew 7:1 (NASB)

 But the meaning that some people apply to the verse is wrong.
-Jesus was not saying to not make judgements about individuals.
+Jesus was not saying to not make judgments about individuals.
 We have already discovered that God encourages us to determine if someone is a false prophet (Deuteronomy 19:15).
 He encourages us to use truthful witnesses in order to reach a true and valid conclusion.
 In John 7:24 Jesus said,

 Do not judge according to appearance, but judge with righteous judgment.
 John 7:24 (NASB)

-God expects us to make judgements, but they must be honest and righteous.
+God expects us to make judgments, but they must be honest and righteous.
 What Jesus condemned in Matthew 7:1-5 was unjust and judgmental attitudes.
 Romans 2:1-3 warns us against the practice of repeatedly judging others.

 Do Not Speak Against One Another

 Do not speak against one another, brethren.
 He who speaks against a brother or judges his brother, speaks against the law and judges the law; but if you judge the law, you are not a doer of the law but a judge of it.
 There is only one Lawgiver and Judge, the One who is able to save and to destroy; but who are you who judge your neighbor?
 James 4:11-12 (NASB)